Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Experiments

 \subsection{Ablation Study}

+In this section, we provide ablation studies for the generation function and the editing functions, respectively.

-We provide some ablation studies on some technical designs.
+\myPara{Ablation study of the generation ability in MotionCLR.} We provide some ablation studies on some technical designs in~\cref{tab:ablation1}.
 (1) The setting \textit{w/o separate word modeling} shows poorer qualitative results with the w/ separate word setting.
 The separate word-level cross-attention correspondence benefits better text-to-motion controlling, which is critical for motion fine-grained generation.
 (2) The setting of \textit{injecting text tokens before motion tokens} performs worse than the MotionCLR.
 This validates the effectiveness of introducing the cross-attention for cross-modal correspondence.
 The ablation studies additionally verify the basic motivation of modeling word-level correspondence in MotionCLR.